yereverluvinunclebert/GDIP-Image-List/README.md

 **Usage:**

+If using the scripting.dictionary, you will need to add a project reference to the MS scripting runtime scrrun.dll

 Add a public or private variable to a module (BAS) in order to instantiate/create a new GDI+ image list instance.

     Public gdipImageList As New cGdipImageList